 After pausing to watch the performance of the angry old ladies in the parking lot, I went home, where I sat at the kitchen table and with sharp clippers, whacked the “wicks” off the straws.
 I was a bit alarmed at how satisfying it was.
 Then I packed them into a small velvet bag with a tasseled drawstring.
 Just so I would know what a bagful of “wicks” feels like, I ran my fingers over the bag.
 I almost hated to give them away.
 They were a hit with my co-workers the next day.

-As for communicating via vulgar novelty items, try the local party supply store, and pick up a bottle of Smirnoff while you’re at it.
+If you’d like to try communicating via vulgar novelty items, try the local party supply store, and pick up a bottle of Smirnoff while you’re at it.